-Thomas R. Stolper (69), Madison, Wisconsin ......
-Director Stolper has been a management consultant for Purple Cow Organics (manufacturer of premium compost) and Deibel Laboratories (food quality assurance) for the past six years and a former Executive Vice President and director of ProActive Solutions USA LLC, a manufacturer of cleaning and sanitizing products, for 14 years.
+Thomas R. Stolper (70), Madison, Wisconsin 2008 Director Stolper has been a management consultant for Purple Cow Organics (manufacturer of premium compost) and Deibel Laboratories (food quality assurance) for the past six years and a former Executive Vice President and director of ProActive Solutions USA LLC, a manufacturer of cleaning and sanitizing products, for 14 years.
 He is a certified public accountant with over 40 years in public accounting.
 He was a partner in Clifton Gunderson LLP, certified public accountants and consultants, for 31 years.
 Director Stolper provided auditing, tax, and financial services and advice for a broad array of business entities.
 In addition, he was an elected member of the firm's national board for 12 years.
 Director Stolper has served on numerous community and civic boards for more than 30 years, including three terms as an elected public official.
-We believe Director Stolper's accounting and financial reporting matters and proposed strategic plans and initiatives.
+We believe Director Stolper's accounting, tax, and auditing education and experience, as well as his business experience, assist our board in the review of accounting and financial reporting matters and proposed strategic plans and initiatives.
 Director Stolper's entrepreneurial experience from co-founding TRAC Microbiology Inc. provides the board with unique innovative insights in developing our strategic plan.
 We also believe his business experience, combined with his public service commitment and experience, assist in the evaluation of our business risks and opportunities within our service area and the consideration of the needs of the community we serve.

-James G. Berbee (54), Madison, Wisconsin .....

-Director Berbee has a Master of Science in mechanical engineering and a Master of Business Administration from the University of Wisconsin.
+James G. Berbee (55), Madison, Wisconsin 2018 Director Berbee has a Master of Science in mechanical engineering and a Master of Business Administration from the University of Wisconsin.
 He was Chairman and CEO of Berbee Information Networks Corporation, which provided information technology support for large businesses.
 After selling Berbee Information Networks Corporation, he attended medical school and graduated from Stanford University School of Medicine.
 Director Berbee currently is an emergency department physician.
-Director Berbee also is the incoming chair of the Wisconsin Alumni Research Foundation and holds several patents.
+Director Berbee also is the chair of the Wisconsin Alumni Research Foundation and holds several patents.
 Director Berbee brings a wide range of skills and experience to the board, in particular with his accomplishments in the information technology sector.
-His knowledge of the information technology industry will assist in our board's oversight and evaluation of technological change and innovation within our industry as well as cybersecurity and related risks.
+His knowledge of the information technology industry assists in our board's oversight and evaluation of technological change and innovation within our industry as well as cybersecurity and related risks.